5 Great Days of Nature and Wildlife

 The amazing natural beauty continues as you drive from Warrnambool to the epic 12 Apostles in Port Campbell.
 The 12 Apostles are epic limestone rock stacks that rise majestically from the Southern Ocean.
 There’s a viewing platform to see them and take amazing photos from, and you can also wander down Gibson Steps to the beach to see them from a different angle.

 Explore the gorgeous and historic Loch Ard Gorge, before you go on to Apollo Bay.
 On the way make a stop at Wildlife Wonders for a 75-minute, guided walk through the magical Otways.
-Your conservationist guide will share the secrets of the plants and animals that call this bushland home.
-And It’s wonderful to know that this is a sustainable wildlife experience, with all profits go directly to conserving the unique plants and animals in the area.
+Or walk through the treetops of the Otways at Otway Fly Treetop Adventures.

 Afternoon / evening